The Free Range Breed

 - With the lower temperatures and humidity, free range pigs flourish in the Plantagenet area.
 All our staff sign an animal welfare commitment and are personally responsible for the animals we rear.
 In our view, pigs that are produced in a free range natural environment suffer less stress.
 This results in healthier animals and better tasting, better quality meat.

-Plantagenet Pork is reared free range and fed a diet including corn for superb taste and tenderness.
+Plantagenet Pork is reared free range and fed a diet designed for superb taste and tenderness.
 Try it as part of your next meal!